caioedut/react-bulk/docs/docs/forms/input-date.md

 sidebar_position: 6
 ---

-# Date Picker
+# Input Date

-Used to display input with calendar.
+Used to display input with calendar (date picker).

 ## Import